Festivals for Solidarity

 Have a look at the website here.

-The webinar will also be streamed live on their Facebook page: facebook.com/tshisimaniCAE
+The webinar has been live streamed on their Facebook page

-This episode is part of a 5-part video education series on the Covid-19 crisis.
+This episode was part of a 5-part video education series on the Covid-19 crisis.
 More information about episode 5 will follow.

 Howlround TV - Segal Talks